nasimuddin01/stripe-orders-api/README.md

-# stripe-orders-and-subscription-api
+# stripe-ordersapi

-This is the example code that I have used in our codebase for Orders API and subscription api
+This is the example code that I have used in our codebase for Orders API